11 Festive ESL Christmas Lessons for Adults

 Activity: Talk About International Holiday Traditions

-For a follow-up activity, I recommend assigning your students into small groups and giving each group a country to research.
-Compare that country to the unorthodox Christmas celebration covered in the video, then have your groups make notes on how the target country celebrates Christmas—just be sure to choose countries that do celebrate it!
+For a follow-up activity, I recommend organizing your students into small groups and giving each group a country to research.
+Compare that country to the unorthodox Christmas celebration covered in the video, then have your groups take notes on how the target country celebrates Christmas—just be sure to choose countries that do celebrate it!

 At the beginning of your next lesson, give each group time to report back to the whole class what they discovered about their assigned country’s Christmas rituals.